 "long_explanation": "'Lúa' is the Vietnamese term for rice when it is still a plant in the field.
 'Thóc' refers to paddy rice, or harvested rice that still has its hard protective shell.
 'Gạo' is used when the rice has been husked but not yet cooked, equivalent to 'rice grain' in English.
 'Cơm', on the other hand, specifically refers to cooked rice ready for eating.",

 "formation": "These words are used in specific contexts related to the growth, treatment, and consumption of rice.",

 "examples": [

 {

-"vn": "Lúa ở quê tôi đang mọc rất tốt.",
+"vn": "Lúa ở quê tôi đang phát triển rất tốt.",

 "en": "The rice plants in my hometown are growing very well."

 },

 {